L. J. Dickinson: 1938 Senate election loss

 After 1936, Iowans' support for Roosevelt and the New Deal noticeably faded, and a bitter split developed in the Iowa Democratic Party between New Dealers and independent-minded Democrats such as incumbent U.S. Senator Guy Gillette.
 In this setting, Dickinson ran for Gillette's seat.
 However, his experience in the 1938 election was much like his 1936 election experience.
 After a strong battle in the Republican primary (in which he defeated U.S. Representative Lloyd Thurston), Dickinson again lost in the general election, this time by fewer than 3,000 votes.

 Private practice in Des Moines

 After leaving the Senate, Dickinson initially returned to Algona.

 In June 1939, he joined a Des Moines firm that his son, L. Call Dickinson, had started in 1936.
 The former senator's involvement bolstered the young firm's reputation, and it became one of the leading business law firms in Des Moines and the state.
 Known informally for decades as "the Dickinson firm," it is currently known as Dickinson, Mackaman, Tyler & Hagen, P.C.

-Dickinson died on June 4, 1968, and is interred in Algona Cemetery.
+Dickinson died on June 4, 1968.